grayherm/handbook/docs/ch1/README.md

-# Chapter 1: The Basic
+# Chapter 1: The Basics

 `...`